How to design a 3D printed bike: Which material for which application?

 Posted By Capucine Lonjon on Feb 22, 2017 |

 Have you heard of our Sculpteo Bike Project?
 For CES 2017, we created the first ever fully functional digitally manufactured bike: 70% of its parts were produced by our 3D printing and laser cutting service.

 Then, to prove it was actually functional, the two designers of the bike, Piotr Widelka and Alexandre d’Orsetti, went on a long trip from Las Vegas to San Francisco, and rode the bike on over 1000 km!
-This trip was documented on our blog, and all of the 3D printed parts resisted the journey!

 How did our designers create this digitally manufactured bike?
 How did they choose which 3D printing material would fit each part?
 Learn all about how our designers Piotr and Alexandre designed this bike specifically for 3D printing, taking into account all the constraints each part would have to endure.